alexcoder04/shclrz/README.md

 # shclrz - shell colorizer

+**Warning:** project is in maintainence-only-mode.
+New features will be included in the Golang clone.
+Check it out: [alexcoder04/golored](https://github.com/alexcoder04/golored).

 shclrz (as in **SH**ell **C**o**L**o**R**i**Z**er) is a simple shell script with the goal to simplify creating colored output in the shell.
 You don't need to remember the ANSI escape sequences anymore, you can just pipe your text into